buddyli/docker/Info Center.md

 Run apt-get install with -y option, assume install all packages automatically.

 ###3.
 Got "unauthorized: access to the request resource is not authorized" while push images to private repository by "docker push" on Windows
 Docker didn't use login credentials but trying connect against win registry.
+Refer right config.json in .docker folder.
 ######Solution: https://github.com/docker/hub-feedback/issues/473